keya-dialog/jsalt-dialogue-lab/README.md

 The [QLoRa](https://arxiv.org/abs/2305.14314) implementation from `huggingface/peft` library will allow us to finetune large pretrained Large Langauge Models (LLMS) e.g.  LLAMA 🦙 and Falcon, on relatively small GPUs in Google Colab Notebook or on your cluster.

 **What will you learn?**
-- How to finetune large language model (LLM) using [QLoRa](https://huggingface.co/blog/4bit-transformers-bitsandbytes)💡
+- How to finetune large language model (LLM) using [QLoRa](https://huggingface.co/blog/4bit-transformers-bitsandbytes).💡
-- Tweaking parameters of [decoding/generation] process (https://huggingface.co/docs/transformers/main_classes/text_generation) with HuggingFace LLMs 🤗
+- Tweaking parameters of [decoding/generation] process (https://huggingface.co/docs/transformers/main_classes/text_generation) with HuggingFace LLMs. 🤗
 - Get familiar with a typical TOD textual dataset MultiWoz[ [1](https://arxiv.org/pdf/1810.00278.pdf), [2](https://aclanthology.org/2020.nlp4convai-1.13/)].
 - How to evaluate task-oriented dialogues (TOD) using [standardized scripts](https://github.com/Tomiinek/MultiWOZ_Evaluation).